gabriel-fabian/cuex/README.md

 **Step 4** - Run `mix phx.server` to start the server.

 Now the application is up and running on `localhost:4000`

+It's possible to open a `IEx console` for this application by running `iex -S mix` or run tests by running `mix test`.

 ## **Available Endpoints**